insthync/unity-simple-asset-bundle-client/README.md

 ![](./Screenshots/scenes-excluding.png)

-Then when when game, it will load `_AssetBundleManager` scene, then in `_AssetBundleManager` it has `AssetBundleManager` component which will download asset bundles from server.
+Then when the game started, it will load `_AssetBundleManager` scene, then in `_AssetBundleManager` it has `AssetBundleManager` component which will download asset bundles from server.

 After all files were loaded it will load the scene which is `AssetBundleManager` -> `initSceneName` setting, So from above example it will load `00Init` scene.